stiltlunar/obsidian-scripts/README.md

 Using the CustomJS plugin, this folder contains JavaScript files that handle custom code.
 Change Obsidian display preferences to show all file types.

+Make sure to set customJS folder to /dist directory

 ## Features

 ### Render Callouts